tieguy/OSM-collabmark.org/CPM/FAQ.md

 ## Do I need to add a trademark notice additionally to adding attribution?

 We do not require a trademark disclaimer in addition to providing attribution as long as the use is non-confusing, if you use the OSM marks outside of just attribution you do need to provide a notice as suggested in 2.2.

+## Can I use "State of the Map" or "SOTM" as or in the name of my conference?

+3.1 allows use of the marks for community events, however due to the high likelihood of scheduling conflicts and the non-community nature of certain aspects (commercial product marketing and so on) of formal conferences in general, all use of "State of the Map" and "SOTM" require a licence, please use the corresponding template.